WRU considers hosting games in England

 The WRU lost £13.5m in matchday revenue during the 2021 Six Nations after home games against England and Ireland were played behind closed doors.

-The WRU's preference is to play home fixtures this year in front of full crowds in Cardiff and they hope restrictions will be lifted in time.
+The WRU's preference is to play home fixtures this year in front of full crowds in Cardiff and hope restrictions will be lifted in time.

-There are major logistical issues in relocating matches including tickets already sold for the games, availability of stadiums and public health concerns with the prospect of thousands of Welsh fans travelling to England and back.
+There are major logistical issues in relocating matches including tickets already sold for the games, availability of stadiums and public health concerns, with the prospect of thousands of Welsh fans travelling to England and back.

 The WRU has also stressed throughout the pandemic they will abide by and support Welsh government's policy on public health.
 The governing body will also rely on future financial assistance from the Welsh government.